oscgonfer/smartcitizen-minke-demo/docs/publication.md

 make release
 ```

-### Option 2

-Another option is to simply use `github-actions` on your repo.
-An example has been added to the template repostory, but it may not always work as desired, in particular the notebook automatic build.

-This option simply requires for you to push the content.

 ## Making data available

 Not only your project needs to be documented and the data processing code available, but also the data from it.
 For this, we will use [scdata](https://pypi.org/project/scdata) and upload it automatically to Zenodo online platform.
 You can check this [guide](https://docs.smartcitizen.me/Guides/data/Upload%20data%20to%20zenodo/) for better guidance.
 Remember to finalize the upload in your profile and to **add the DOI in your website!**